saisandeepj/HelloPython/README.md

-# HelloPython
+# HelloPython  - Change Logs

-#/usr/bin/python3
+Changing the read me file to include only the changes.

-print("This is my first py file on github")
+1. Added T1.py file to the HelloPython repository.